 About the Studio

-I have been teaching the clarinet for 20 years and playing the clarinet since I was 9 years old.
-In that time I have witnessed in myself and in my students the great joys and challenges of playing music, and have developed a path of study to learn the clarinet in an effective, thoughtful, and meaningful way.
+I have been teaching the clarinet for over two decades and playing since I was 9 years old.
+In that time I've witnessed in myself and my students the great joys and challenges of learning an instrument.
+I have developed a path of study to learn the clarinet in an effective, thoughtful, and meaningful way.

-My mission as a mentor is to learn about your musical curiosities and help you explore them, whether you aspire to become a professional musician, learn the clarinet as a hobby, or anything in between.
+My mission as a mentor is to learn about your musical curiosities and help you explore them, whether you aspire to become a professional musician or learn the clarinet as a hobby.

-Our studio cultivates self-reflection, which means I foster independent learners by inviting you to listen constructively to your own playing, by helping you to set your own goals, and by reminding you to meet yourself kindly where you are at each day.
+Our studio cultivates self-reflection, which means I foster independent learners by inviting you to listen constructively to your own playing, by helping you to set goals, and by reminding you to meet yourself where you are at each day.

-Beginner students get a strong foundation that can only come from individualized attention.
-Many of my school-aged students audition to become members of the Portland Youth Wind Ensemble, are regularly accepted into Maine's District and All-State festivals, and go on to major in music.
-Adult students enjoy high-level, experienced instruction.
+Beginner students get a strong foundation that can only come from individualized attention and a thoughtful curriculum.
+Many of my school-aged students audition to become members of the Portland Youth Wind Ensemble, are accepted into Maine's District and All-State festivals, and go on to major in music.
+Adult learners enjoy high-level, experienced instruction.

 The Wind in Woodwind